noahtigner/Blue/README.md

 Run Builds/[your environment]/build/Release/Blue

-For information on audio synthesis, see [Sysnthesis Fundamentals courtesy of Moog](https://moogfoundation.org/learning-synthesis/synthesis-fundamentals/)
+For information on audio synthesis, see [Synthesis Fundamentals courtesy of Moog](https://moogfoundation.org/learning-synthesis/synthesis-fundamentals/)

 ### Development